StateVoicesNational/Spoke/docs/TEXTER_ACTIVITY_QUERIES.md

 * count of contacts, texters, sent, count (and as percent of total sent) of replies, optouts and wrong numbers, for all campaigns

-### Queries used in Sisense / Periscope Dashboard by New York Civic Engagement Table:

 - Count of all messages, with filter for date range, organization, campaign

 ```sql